-When confronted with the assertion that “intercollegiate athletics is exploitative, too costly, and rife with academic cheating”, my immediate response was to respond in the negative.
+When confronted with the assertion that “intercollegiate athletics is exploitative, too costly, and rife with academic cheating,” my immediate response was to respond in the negative.
 As a graduate of the University of Notre Dame, Syracuse University, and now a student at Marshall University, intercollegiate sports provide a cultural and branding element that was a common theme.
-While all three institutions are known for academics as well as athletics, the branding of the athletic programs place a luster on the institutions in the public eye beyond academics.
+While all three institutions are known for academics and athletics, the branding of the athletic programs places a luster on the institutions in the public eye beyond academics.

-Bowen (2016) focuses on developing measurable learning outcomes for athletics and references the NCAA Study of Student-Athlete Social Environments (2014) as and the NCAA GOALS Study of the Student-Athlete Experience (2016) as reinforcing data that student athletes have both unrealistic and entitled approaches to higher education and intercollegiate athletics.
-Interestingly, the raw data as provided in the NCAA reports did not support Bowen’s assertion that athletes had exaggerated entitlement, with most measures below 25% and not measured against a control group of students.
-What did stand out in the NCAA studies was a feeling by student athletes that only 27% of male athletes and 30% of female athletes felt that the faculty viewed student athletes favorably.
+Bowen (2016) focuses on developing measurable learning outcomes for athletics and references the NCAA Study of Student-Athlete Social Environments (2014) and the NCAA GOALS Study of the Student-Athlete Experience (2016) as reinforcing data that student-athletes have both unrealistic and entitled approaches to higher education and intercollegiate athletics.
+Interestingly, the raw data provided in the NCAA reports did not support Bowen’s assertion that athletes had exaggerated entitlement, with most measures below 25% and not measured against a control group of students.
+What did stand out in the NCAA studies was a feeling by student-athletes that only 27% of male athletes and 30% of female athletes felt that the faculty viewed student-athletes favorably.
 The perceptions noted in the call of the question may reflect the opinion of faculty generally and are reflected on intercollegiate athletics in much of the academic work done in the area.

 There are areas, especially with elite athletes and elite programs, which require reform.
-The high-profile scandals at North Carolina and most recently with the college admissions pay to play do not reflect most experiences of student athletes.
-Athletics provide access to schools and alumni networks as well as personal growth opportunities for nearly 500,000 students – a majority of whom are not participating in elite revenue/profit producing sports.
+The high-profile scandals at North Carolina and most recently with the college admissions pay to play do not reflect most experiences of student-athletes.
+Athletics provide access to schools and alumni networks and personal growth opportunities for nearly 500,000 students – a majority of whom are not participating in elite revenue/profit-producing sports.
 The athletic programs need monitoring – and some need reform, but athletics has value and a place in higher education.

 Azziz, R. (2017, December 07).
 The Value of Collegiate Athletics: Let’s Not Throw the Baby Out with the Bathwater.
 Retrieved June 1, 2019, from https://www.huffpost.com/entry/the-value-of-collegiate-a_b_6108674